opencats/opencats.github.io/_posts/2014-06-06-june-newsletter.md

 ### Donating

 If you'd like to help support development, you may donate using Bitcoins here:
-`1Evu6wPrzjsjrNPdCYbHy3HT6ry2EzXFyQ` or back the team on the [Neovim Bountysource][neovim-bountysource] page.
+`1Evu6wPrzjsjrNPdCYbHy3HT6ry2EzXFyQ` or back the team on the [opencats Bountysource][neovim-bountysource] page.

 ### Contributing